MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/cannot-set-up-profile-autodiscover.md

 #### Method 3: Make sure that the Autodiscover CNAME record is set up correctly

 The Autodiscover CNAME record must exist and must be set up correctly.
 We strongly recommend that you set up Exchange Autodiscover when you are using Outlook to connect to Exchange Online mailboxes.
 Setting up Autodiscover and other related DNS records is required for Outlook connectivity in Exchange Online.
-Administrators can use the Domain Troubleshooting Wizard in Office 365 or Microsoft Remote Connectivity Analyzer to confirm that the records are set up correctly.
+Administrators can use the Domain Troubleshooting Wizard in Microsoft 365 or Microsoft Remote Connectivity Analyzer to confirm that the records are set up correctly.

-**Use the Domain Troubleshooting Wizard in Office 365**
+**Use the Domain Troubleshooting Wizard in Microsoft 365**

-To use the Domain Troubleshooting Wizard in Office 365, follow these steps.
+To use the Domain Troubleshooting Wizard in Microsoft 365, follow these steps.

-1. Sign in to the Office 365 portal ([https://portal.office.com](https://portal.office.com)) by using an administrator account.
+1. Sign in to the Microsoft 365 portal ([https://portal.office.com](https://portal.office.com)) by using an administrator account.
 2. Click **Admin** to open the Microsoft 365 admin center.
 3. In the left navigation pane, click **Domains**, select the domain name that's used by the affected user, and then click **Troubleshoot** to start the wizard.